Dusty is an avid classic movie fan who wants to share movie stories and evoke conversation about them.

 The Plot Part I

-Throughout the first part of the movie Gladys meets with instance after instance of discouragement from the travel company to her employer, Sir Francis Jamison.
+Throughout the first part of the movie Gladys meets with instance after instance of discouragement: from the travel company to her employer, Sir Francis Jamison.
 He finally acquiesces and writes on her behalf to a contact he has in China named Jeannie Lawson.

 After an arduous journey via the Trans-Siberian Railway Gladys ends up in China and eventually in the remote town of Wang Cheng.
-Here she assists the older widow Jeannie Lawson and she begins an entirely new phase of her life and an entirely new phase of the movie.
+Here she assists the older widow Jeannie Lawson and begins an entirely new phase of her life and an entirely new phase of the movie.
 She begins to learn Chinese with the help of Yang, Lawson’s cook.
 Gladys’ first foray into the town is an eye opening experience to say the least.
-She goes to assist a fallen child and is chased by its mother – they see her as a “foreign devil”, but we see our first glimpse of her love of children, a characteristic of significance later in the movie.
-Afterwards she witnesses a beheading – an execution of a murderer and this disturbs her tremendously.
+She goes to assist a fallen child and is chased by its mother – they see her as a “foreign devil”—but we see our first glimpse of her love of children, a characteristic of significance later in the movie.
+Afterwards she witnesses a beheading – an execution of a murderer—and this disturbs her tremendously.
 It is a difficult start for her, but she remains determined to stick it out come what may.

 We now learn the meaning of the movie’s name.
-In Chinese legend there are five ‘happinesses’ that are defined but the 6th happiness is left up to the individual.
+In Chinese legend there are five ‘happinesses’ that are defined but the sixth happiness is left up to the individual.
 In our culture we speak of four dimensions and then in the 1960s a music group took the name “The 5th Dimension”.
 It’s that sort of idea, one beyond something that’s already been defined.
 Mrs. Lawson’s plan is to run an inn where the mule trains which pass through can stay, get fed and get a story, a Bible story.
 It becomes very successful after a bit of a slow start.

 Two other characters are introduced to us at about this time, Captain Lin Nan, played by Curt Jürgens and the Mandarin (ruler of Wang Cheng), played by Robert Donat.
 Captain Lin Nan speaks English and this is a comfort to Gladys.
 He is half Chinese; half Dutch.
 He represents the national government and has come to town to make sure that the Mandarin is enforcing all the new rules that have been mandated from Peking.
 Of particular concern is the abolishing of the traditional practice of foot binding.
 As old traditions go, the edict to abolish the practice is being met with great resistance.
 The office of “foot inspector” is a particularly difficult one to keep filled as each man the Mandarin sends out comes back injured.